PBA season 47 draft

-The PBA Season 47 draft was the 37th edition of the PBA draft.
-It was an event that allowed teams to take turns selecting amateur basketball players and other eligible players, including half-Filipino foreign players.
+The PBA season 47 draft was the 37th edition of the PBA draft.
+The event allowed teams to take turns selecting amateur basketball players and other eligible players, including half-Filipino foreign players.
 The league determined the drafting order based on the performance of the member teams from the 2021 season, with the worst team picking first.

 Draft order

-In past drafts until 2019, the draft order was determined based on the overall performance of the teams from the previous season.
-The Philippine Cup final ranking comprised 40% of the points, while the rankings of the Commissioner's and Governors' Cups were 30% each.
+In past drafts until 2019, the draft order was determined based on the team's overall performance from the previous season.
+The Philippine Cup final ranking comprised 40% of the points, while the Commissioner's and Governors' Cup rankings were 30% each.